 Architecture

 • trueseal-noise — Noise Protocol channels (XX + NK).
-No concept of sync.
+Knows nothing about sync.

-• trueseal-sync — sync engine: identity, pairing, group manifest, addressed encryption, outbox.
+• trueseal-sync — the sync engine.
+Identity, pairing, group manifest, addressed encryption, outbox.

-• trueseal-relay — zero-knowledge blob router.
-Stores ciphertext for offline recipients, delivers on reconnect.
+• trueseal-relay — a zero-knowledge blob router.
+Holds ciphertext for offline recipients and delivers it when they come back.
 Self-hostable.

-• trueseal-protocol — the wire spec the components speak.
-Pure documentation, no library.
+• trueseal-protocol — the wire spec everyone speaks.
+Just docs, no library.

 ConcernOwner